knaperek/docs/trezor-user/passwordmanager.rst

 Set up TREZOR Password Manager:
 -------------------------------

 You only need to perform this setup once.
-TREZOR Password Manager works with Chrome and cross-platform on your OSX, Windows, and Linux.
+TREZOR Password Manager works with Chrome and cross-platform on your macOS, Windows, and Linux.

 **1. Check if you have TREZOR Chrome extension (TCE)**